smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 # Equi, Theta, and Natural Joins

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Equi, theta, and natural joins were introduced by E.F.
+Equi, theta, and natural joins were introduced by E.F.
 Codd in his seminal work on defining relational algebra, which serves as the foundation for SQL.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SQL is considered a lenient interpretation of relational algebra because it deviates from the strict mathematical principles of relational algebra in some ways.
+SQL is considered a lenient interpretation of relational algebra because it deviates from the strict mathematical principles of relational algebra in some ways.
 While relational algebra provides a rigorous mathematical foundation for relational database management, SQL is a more practical, user-friendly language for querying and manipulating data in relational databases.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SQL has added various features and capabilities beyond those found in relational algebra, such as aggregate functions, subqueries, and the ability to manipulate data directly.
+SQL has added various features and capabilities beyond those found in relational algebra, such as aggregate functions, subqueries, and the ability to manipulate data directly.
 It also provides a way to work with NULL markers, which are not part of the mathematical model of relational algebra.
 Additionally, SQL uses a syntax that is more accessible and easier to read than the mathematical notation used in relational algebra.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, the basic principles of relational algebra still form the basis of SQL, and many SQL operations can be directly mapped to relational algebra operations.
+However, the basic principles of relational algebra still form the basis of SQL, and many SQL operations can be directly mapped to relational algebra operations.
 This means that understanding relational algebra can help to understand SQL more deeply and improve the ability to write effective and efficient SQL queries.
 Nevertheless, SQL remains a lenient interpretation of relational algebra, as it deviates from the mathematical principles to provide a practical and user-friendly way to work with relational databases.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We will first look at equi and theta-joins, and then move on to the natural join.
+We will first look at equi and theta-joins, and then move on to the natural join.

 ----------------------------------